 Inside this episode, we’re talking about what impulse spending is, can it ever be justified, and how you can reduce impulse spending without sacrificing your lifestyle.
 So let’s do this.
 Welcome to the Your Money Your Life podcast.
 I’m your host, Aimee Cerka.

 After over 10 years in the personal finance industry and multiple personal financial and medical crises, I was fed up with the lies or being shouted from the rooftops by the gurus and the media.
 So now I’ll help you, the ambitious woman, step into unstoppable finances.

 When you step into unstoppable finances, you create financial abundance that aligns with your personal values and goals.
-Without working ADR posts work weeks, without pinching pennies, without worrying how you’ll handle the next curveball life throws your way.
+Without working 80 hours plus work weeks, without pinching pennies, without worrying how you’ll handle the next curveball life throws your way.

 And as simple to the point kind of way, being married, having four kids at home homeschooling, being a CEO, running the household, I’m kind of busy, and I know that you are too.
 So here, we get straight to the point.
 If you’re ready to eliminate fear, stress, struggle, frustration, and guilt from your finances and all the areas they affect, you’re in the right place.
 Welcome.